Find home phone services

 - 28 calling features, including: Call Forwarding, Block Anonymous Calls, Block Caller ID and more

 - Service is carried through phone lines, so you may experience weather-related service outages

 - Calling features include: Caller ID, Enhanced Call Forwarding, Locate Me, Calendar Synchronization and more

 - Pair with Verizon Fios internet or TV for extra savings

-- Pricing can be more expensive than other providers
+- Pricing can be more expensive vs. other providers

 - No standalone phone plans are available.
 Phone service must be bundled with internet or TV service

 - Standalone home phone plans available

 - Talk to places like Canada, China, India, Mexico, South Korea, Hong Kong, Singapore and Puerto Rico

 - Limited calling features